nightscout/trio-docs/docs/EN/settings/configuration/preferences/dynamicsettings.md

 ## Weighted Average of TDD.
 Weight of past 24 hours:

 This ratio is used by "Adjust basal" for its calculations.
 It allows you to effectively control the variability of basal adjustments (if Adjust basal is enabled).
-You can increase the number to a max of 1 make them more dynamic, and decrease them to a minimum of 0 make them less dynamic.
+You can increase the number to a max of 1 make adjustments more dynamic, and decrease it to a minimum of 0 make them less dynamic.
 The default of 0.65 means that the system will use 65% of the TDD over the last 24 hours for its calculations, and 35% of TDD over the last 2 weeks.

 **Example:** _Bill has a TDD of 55 U over the last 24 hours.
 He has had a TDD of 48 U over the last 14 days.
 His Weighted Average is set at 0.65:_
 - TDD Average = 55 * 0.65 + 48 * 0.35 = 52.55